 Green smoothies basically contain leafy greens like spinach and fruit, but more can go into green smoothies depending on preference.

 Try my Green Detox Smoothie and make the recipe your own with your favorite additions.
-To lower the amount of carbs, use berries, milk, and a sweetener such as stevia or monkfruit as your base.
+To lower the number of carbs, use berries, milk, and a sweetener.

 6. Vegetable sticks with hummus